hdimitrieski/e-shop/README.md

 - [Analytics](services/analytics) - Real-time stream processing with Kafka Streams API.

 # How To Run
 You need to have Maven, Java 16, Node.js and Docker.
+By default, Docker Desktop is set to use 2 GB runtime memory, allocated from the total available memory.
+We recommend setting the runtime memory to 6GB.

-The best way to run the sample applications is with IDEs like IntelliJ IDEA or Eclipse.
+The best way to run the services is with IDEs like IntelliJ IDEA or Eclipse.
+Check their documentation for more details.

-You can run all docker containers and Spring applications by running the `./scripts/start.sh`.
-By default, the script won't start ELK and Zipkin.
-If you want to use ELK and Zipkin, you can run the script as:
-`./scripts/start.sh --elk --distributed-tracing`.
-To stop everything you can run `./scripts/stop.sh`.

-Alternatively, you can run the system as described bellow.

 ## Run Infrastructural Components
 Run all infrastructural containers(Postgres, Redis, Kafka, Keycloak authorization service) using the following command: